nesdoug/SPEZ/Readme.txt

       (should prefer a color closer to the original hue rather than a wrong color of the same brightness) 2.4 - slight change (form2 code)
+3.0 - added hitbox and flip data (and asm code to use it)
+    - different file version
+    - other minor changes
+    - added example code

+WARNING - the new metasprite data is incompatible with earlier versions of SPEZ (2 bytes for flipping added at the start of the data set will cause it to break)
+See example code for ASM code that will work.

+(uncheck flip data if you prefer the old SPEZ 2 code)

 Note, the RLE is a special compression format that I wrote, specifically for SNES maps (but could be used for tiles).